dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/r.md

 ### Querying

-DuckDB supports the standard DBI methods to send queries and retrieve result sets. `dbExecute()` is meant for queries where no results are expected like `CREATE TABLE` or `UPDATE` etc. and `dbGetQuery()` is meant to be used for queries that produce results (e.g., `SELECT`).
+DataMiner supports the standard DBI methods to send queries and retrieve result sets. `dbExecute()` is meant for queries where no results are expected like `CREATE TABLE` or `UPDATE` etc. and `dbGetQuery()` is meant to be used for queries that produce results (e.g., `SELECT`).
 Below an example.

 ```r
 # create a table